Sour Cream Lemon Cake

 - Pan and Oven Prep: Heat the oven to 325 F (165 C) and grease and flour a 10-cup fluted cake pan, such as a Bundt pan.

 - Batter: Combine the flour, baking soda, and salt in a bowl and set aside.
-Combine the butter and sugar in a mixing bowl and beat with an electric mixer for 2 to 3 minutes or until light and fluffy.Add the eggs, one at a time, beating well after each addition.
+Combine the butter and sugar in a mixing bowl, then beat with an electric mixer for 2 to 3 minutes, or until light and fluffy.Add the eggs, one at a time, beating well after each addition.
 With the mixer on low, beat in about 1/3 of the flour, half of the sour cream, and half of the lemon juice.
-Repeat with another 1/3 cup of the flour and the remaining sour cream and lemon juice.
+Repeat with another 1/3 of the flour, then add the remaining sour cream and lemon juice.
 Beat in the remaining flour just until blended.
 Fold in the lemon zest.

 - Prepare to Bake: Spoon the batter into the pan and spread.